Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/Lessons/Lesson5/Mem_Graph_Tutorial/MemGraphTutorial.md

 - Apply your solution.
 - Run the app again and bring up the Memory Graph Debug tool.
 - Be prepared to explain the effect of your solution on all reference type instances which were causing memory leaks in the original state of the app.

+## FEEDBACK AND REVIEW

+Please take a moment to rate your understanding of learning outcomes from this tutorial, and how we can improve it via our [tutorial feedback form](https://goo.gl/forms/XC9KpW6fvzEPvWS92)